Vertumnus/garmin-ioBrokerVis/README.md

     > Put in the URL (incl. port) to your simple-api instance of your ioBroker server, e.g. `https://ioBroker.mydomain.xyz:8088`

-    > As default the setting have the URL `http://www.example.com`.
+    > As default the setting has the URL `http://www.example.com`.
 This URL triggers a demo setting of _Spaces_ so you can get a look & feel.

 2. Definition Object*